Using the points layer#

 3 points overlaid on an astronaut image, where the face color of the points has been changed to a colormap

-In the example above, the point_properties were provided as a dictionary with two properties: good_point and confidence.
-The values of each property are stored in a NumPy ndarray with length 3 since there were 3 coordinates provided in points.
-We set the face color as a function of the confidence property by providing the keyword argument face_color='confidence' to the viewer.add_points() method.
+In the example above, the point_features table was provided as a dictionary with two keys or features: good_point and confidence as described in Using the points features table.
+The values of each feature are stored in a list of length 3 since there were three coordinates provided in points.
+We set the face color as a function of the confidence feature by providing the keyword argument face_color='confidence' to the viewer.add_points() method.
 We set the colormap to viridis using the face_colormap keyword argument as face_colormap='viridis'.

 Changing the points symbol#